 We are planning the refactoring, recoding and re-engineering of Speckle.
 That's right, it's time for a 2.0!
 The Speckle Insider programme is a way for us to involve existing & aspiring Speckle developers on the journey to a better Speckle from the early stages of development.

 We are developing Speckle for the AEC industry and want everyone to be part of it!
-To join the programme, apply here.
+Join the programme on our community forum here.

 The current iteration of Speckle (let's call it 1.0) was originally begun in late 2016, and first public commits from sometime in early 2017; since then we've learned a lot.
 Over the next couple of months we will focus on getting some core components of the Speckle ecosystem (server, & .NET SDK) in an early alpha stage so we can kickstart the conversations around it.